AlexanderButyaev/Dashing_Turtle/README.md

 ✅ Linux

     Install Docker Engine: Docker Engine Linux install guide

-🔥 Step 3: Start the database

-Open your terminal or command prompt, navigate to your project folder, and run:

-docker compose up -d db

 ✔ This will download and start the database in the background.
 ✔ It will keep your data even after shutting down.